So, you are planning to build your own chicken coop.

-As a note in the plans below we’ve assumed 3 square foot per chicken.
+As a note in the plans below, we’ve assumed 3 square feet per chicken.

 A note of caution here – these are minimum space requirements per bird.
 If you can build bigger, do so.
-It is likely that at some point you will get more birds; this is known as ‘chicken math’ or ‘more hens’ disease’!
+You will likely get more birds; this is known as ‘chicken math’ or ‘more hens’ disease’!

 The coop can be tall enough for you to walk into, or small enough for the hens and nothing else, your choice.

-My preference is a walk-in coop because I don’t want to be leaning over to see what’s going on inside the coop or leaning in to ‘muck out’ on a regular basis.
+My preference is a walk-in coop because I don’t want to be leaning over to see what’s going on inside the coop or leaning in to ‘muck out’ regularly.

-Size requirements in the coop are really quite essential for the birds’ well-being, especially in the winter months.
-In close confinement, your pretty, lovable hens will start picking and plucking at each other if they don’t have sufficient room.
+Size requirements in the coop are really essential for the birds’ well-being, especially in the winter months.
+Your pretty, lovable hens will start picking and plucking at each other if they don’t have sufficient room in close confinement.

-It can be very ugly, so don’t skimp on space for your girls.
+It can be gruesome, so don’t skimp on space for your girls.

 It really is important that you have an attached run area to your coop for extra space.
-If you don’t have a run and want to keep your hens locked up all the time, the confined space requirements are going to be significantly more.
+If you don’t have a run and want to keep your hens locked up all the time, the confined space requirements will be significantly more.

 Advantages of Building your Own Chicken Coop